robspassky/sqlshell/index.md

 User's Guide is also shipped with the SQLShell source and can be installed via the binary graphical installer.

+If you're of a mind to do so, you can also peruse the [change log][].

 ## Copyright and License

 SQLShell is copyright &copy; 2009-2010 [Brian M. Clapper][] is released